- Nancy Pelosi: Deporting kids un-Christian, sends them ‘into a burning building’

-In his decision, Lamberth concluded that the two researchers have demonstrated a strong likelihood of success in their argument that the Obama administration's government guidelines violate the intent of the law about federal funding of embryo destruction.
+Lamberth concluded that those filing the lawsuit have demonstrated a strong likelihood of success in arguing that the new government guidelines violate the intent of the law about federal funding of embryo destruction.

 "As demonstrated by the plain language of the statute, the unambiguous intent of Congress is to prohibit the expenditure of federal funds on 'research in which a human embryo or embryos are destroyed,'" the judge wrote.

 Having concluded that the law is unambiguous, "the question before the court is whether ESC research is research in which a human embryo is destroyed.
 The court concludes that it is," Lamberth added.